k1sul1/wordpress-theme-base/README.md

 ### How does HMR work?
 With black magic.
 Once you understand that, it's pretty simple.
 CSS is stateless and easy to replace, but JavaScript is trickier.
 You explicitly have to declare something as hot reloadable, but this can be done with abstractions, such as react-hot-loader.

-To add HMR support to your own JS is "easy", simply add
+Adding HMR support to your own JS is "easy", simply add
 ```
 if (module.hot) {
   module.hot.accept('./path/to/file.js', (x) => {